krismolendyke/traphicam/README.md

 # Future Goals

+## More Data

+traphicam is currently focused on the Philadelphia area.
+At its core it is predicated upon a simple mapping of location to image information.
+Expanding scope beyond the Philadelphia region should therefore be as easy as adding that information to the system.
+Immediately, PennDOT has traffic cameras [across the state](http://www.dot.state.pa.us/Internet/Districts/DistrictGraphics.nsf/TrafficCamerasMap?OpenForm "PennDOT Traffic Cameras Map").

 ## Interface Improvements

 Currently, the client-side interface makes a mostly boring use of jQuery Mobile features.
 Since a major goal of this project is to not just present traffic camera data to mobile users, but to present it safely, much can be done yet.
 Large, broad touch-gestures should be favored versus minute, distracting button pokes and endless scrolling.